-Cultural inspiration came from different sources – Dutch traders brought Western texts about science, geography, languages and medicine.
-At the same time, Confucianism burst forth in a new form, neo-Confucianism, and its humanism and rationalism appealed strongly to the samurai as well as the mercantile classes who were gaining status in society.
+Cultural inspiration came from many sources.
+Dutch traders in Dejima, an island in the Bay of Nagasaki, brought western texts about science, geography, languages and medicine.
+At the same time, Confucianism, once the preserve of Buddhist clerics, burst forth in a new form, neo-Confucianism, and its humanism and rationalism appealed strongly to the samurai and to the mercantile classes who were gaining status in society.

 A Golden Age

-During the Edo period, Japanese language was changing – foreign loan words, especially from Portuguese, were creeping into local vocabulary: newly-imported products such as tobacco required new words.
-The arrival of new words was accelerated after 1853 when Japan's period of isolation came to an end – modern technologies required new words to describe them, and the easiest way was to adopt their European names.
+Indeed, the Japanese language itself, not just the ideas it was used to express, was changing in the Edo period, too.
+Even as the Edo period began, foreign loan words, especially from Portuguese, were creeping into local vocabulary: newly-imported products such as tobacco and bread required new words.
+Japan’s period of isolation did slow the arrival and adoption of foreign words, but their rate of acquisition accelerated again after 1853 when these isolationist policies were dropped.
+Modern concepts and modern technologies required words to describe them, and the easiest way to do this was to adopt their European names.

 The End of an Era

-By the end of the 18th century, the samurai no longer saw themselves as warriors or landowners, but as scholar administrators in a highly-developed system of government.
+By the 18th century, the samurai no longer saw themselves primarily as warriors or landowners, but as scholar administrators in a highly-developed system of government.
 Political stability and a strong economy supported the pursuit of intellectual disciplines, the development of literature and the arts: the search for enjoyment.
-Painting and printmaking flourished, spreading knowledge.
+Painting and print making flourished, spreading knowledge.
 Folk songs and legends, historic treatise, texts about science and anatomy, and religious works all found wide and receptive audiences.

 When the Meiji Emperor was restored in 1868, the samurai came to an end in all bar name.
-Edo's Golden Age of knowledge, linguistic development, literature and the arts was swept away in favour of modernisation, westernisation and industrialisation.
-However, the samurai - educated, politically astute, and often having knowledge of commerce, found new roles in buisness, administration and the press.
-They were well-placed to take Japan into the 20th century.
+Japan’s new rulers were keen to force the pace of change.
+Edo’s Golden Age of knowledge, linguistic development, literature and the arts was swept away in favour of modernisation, westernisation and industrialisation, but, the samurai – educated, politically astute, and often having knowledge of commerce – found new roles in business, administration and the press.
+They were well placed to take Japan into the 20th century.